yshklarov/percolator/README.md

     $ ./percolator

 **Windows**: Load the folder as a CMake project in you favorite IDE.
 All external includes and libraries are already in the source tree.
-The build has been tested with MSVC on Visual Studio.
+The build has been tested with MSVC 19.25.28612 on x64.

 **Other platforms**: Percolator uses [ImGui](https://github.com/ocornut/imgui) for the user interface.
 ImGui supports many different platforms and graphics backends, so it should be